 According to a study completed by Swinburne University, reported in The Conversation, a third of Australians believe that banks show no leadership when it comes to the greater good.
 What’s even more frightening is that this score is slightly worse than public perceptions of our Federal Government and significantly worse than trade unions.
 Clients are looking for honesty, transparency and a feeling of trustworthiness from banks, and right now they’re feeling that this simply doesn’t exist.
 Another study conducted by Deloitte found that just 20 per cent of participants feel that banks have their best interest at heart and just 21 per cent of participants felt that banks are ethical and that they do what is good, fair and right.
 Oh, and just a quarter of survey participants believe that banks actually keep their promises.
 Ouch.

 So, whilst the banking industry starts the task of winning back the hearts and minds of Australians, where does this leave small businesses that require finance to help them grow?
-Find out in part two of our blog next week.
+Find out in part two of our Rise of Australian FinTechs blog next week.